ILLUMINIGHTS: Winter Series – Fluid Light

 Early Countdown at 8:00 p.m!

-• illuminated doodles by Kelly Kirkham and community
+• Digital Mural by Kelly Kirkham (and community)

 • Fire Flow Arts Performance from Trellis Arts